Calcium stones; Nephrolithiasis; Urolithiasis

 Strong opioid painkillers are often required for a severe kidney stone attack.
 However, doctors will usually not give such drugs until they confirm the presence of a kidney stone with an imaging study.

-In about 85% of people, the kidney stones are small enough (about 5 mm) that they pass through normal urination, usually within 2 to 3 days.
+In about 80% of people, the kidney stones are small enough (about 5 mm or less) that they pass through normal urination, usually within 2 to 3 days.
 In some cases, a stone may take weeks to months to pass, although the pain usually goes away before that.

-The person should drink plenty of water (2 to 3 quarts a day) to help move the stone along, and take painkillers as needed.
+The person should drink plenty of water (2 to 3 quarts, or 1.9 to 2.85 L, a day) to help move the stone along, and take painkillers as needed.
 The doctor usually provides a collection kit with a filter and asks the patient to save any passed stones for testing.

-If the stone has not passed in 2 to 3 days, the patient will need additional treatments.
+If the stone has not passed in 2 to 3 days, the patient may need additional treatments depending on the level of pain or change in kidney function.
 In some severe cases, hospitalization may be necessary.

-Medications may be used to help a stone pass or to prevent formation of new stones.
-The evidence supporting some of these are not high however.
+Medications may be used to help a stone pass or to prevent the formation of new stones.
+The evidence supporting some of these are not strong, however.

-A type of medicine, which have other uses, may help smaller stones pass.
-They are called Alpha-blockers.
-These drugs relax smooth muscles,in the ureter and bladder, thus potentially helping a stone move.
+A type of medicine, which has other uses, may help smaller stones pass.
+These drugs are called Alpha-blockers and they help relax smooth muscles in the ureter and bladder, thus potentially helping a stone move.

 They include terazosin (Hytrin, generic), doxazosin (Cardura, generic), tamsulosin (Flomax, generic), alfuzosin (Uroxatral), and silodosin (Rapaflo).